fathym-it/docs/docs/getting-started/overview.md

 ### Try Micro-Frontends

 An application orchestration environment has been setup that will support you in developing your cloud-native solutions.
-In this part of the guide, we walk you through deploying and leveraging pre-existing Low Code Units and how to use the Fathym LCU CLI to create and deliver your first micro-frontends.
+In this part of the guide, we walk you through deploying and leveraging pre-existing Low Code Units and how to use the Fathym [LCU CLI](developers/applications/cli) to create and deliver your first micro-frontends.

 [Try out](getting-started/try-it/micro-frontends) Fathym Framework micro-frontends now.

 ### Try IoT Starter

-In addition to the application orchestration capabilites, when selecting the IoT starter template you get a functioning IoT workflow to being working with.
-This will allow you to rapidly support custom data ingest, customization, and visualization.
-Understanding and seeing your data is the first tep in a journey to successful IoT.
+In addition to the application orchestration capabilites, when selecting the IoT starter template you get a functioning IoT workflow to begin working with.
+This will allow you to rapidly support custom data ingest, data transform, data storage, and visualization.
+Understanding and seeing your data is the first step in a journey towards successful IoT.

 [Try out](getting-started/try-it/iot) Fathym Framework IoT starter now.